 How their breeding works?

 When two different pandas are breeding, each of those pandas is passing their genes to the baby panda.
-The genes are randomly mixed from both parents.
-There is a 3.125% chance for each gene that it will mutate into the different gene.
+The genes are mixed randomly from both parents.
+There is a 3.125% chance for each gene that it will mutate into the different genes.
 Mutations of these animals have different probabilities of mutating into a completely different gene.

 Mutated Panda Genes